meltemozcan/MMCAA_Supplementary_Materials/README.md

-# MMCAA_Supplementary_Materials
-Code files to recreate analyses from Multi-group Multidimensional Classification Accuracy Analysis (MMCAA): A General Framework for Evaluating the Practical Impact of Partial Invariance
+Contains code files to recreate analyses from *Multi-group Multidimensional Classification Accuracy Analysis (MMCAA): A General Framework for Evaluating the Practical Impact of Partial Invariance*